juspay/hyperswitch/README.md

 The product roadmap is open for the community's feedback.
 We shall evolve a prioritisation process that is open and community-driven.
 We welcome contributions from the community.
-Please read through our [contributing guidelines](/docs/CONTRIBUTING.md).
+Please, read through our [contributing guidelines](/docs/CONTRIBUTING.md).
 Included are directions for opening issues, coding standards, and notes on development.